timuruski/event-streams-rb/README.md

 > Not found
 ```

+## Notes

 EventBus:
   - Organizes events into topics.
   - Ordered sequence of events.
   - De-duplicates produced events.

 EventStream:
-  - Can subscribe to a fuzzy topic.
+  - Filters events from a specific topic.
   - Maintains event cursor.

 Subscription:
   - Joins a handler to an EventStream.
   - De-duplicates received events.

-Should stream and subscription be joined?

 Stream (sequence of events) -> Topic (subset of events) -> Subscription (topic + handler)